Dwarfius/GP2/README.md

 		mouse movement - camera rotation,
 		k - debugmode toggle,
 		r,t,z,x,c,v - certain objects(like the alien model) in the scene can be rotated.

+Project was developed and tested on windows machines with nvidia GPUs.
+It should work on other platforms theoretically.